 I would also like to acknowledge the organisers and clubs who, due to the impact of COVID-19 were unable to host their scheduled events, including Cycling Marlborough, the Marlborough MTB club and Cycling Southland.
-These organisations spent a great deal of time and effort, along with the I thank all schools, riders, teachers, coaches, parents, event organisers, Commissaires, sponsors and volunteers for their support of Schools Cycling over another difficult year.
+These organisations spent a great deal of time and effort, along with the sponsors and volunteers for their support of Schools Cycling over another difficult year.